 - cooked pasta for serving

-- grated Parmesan cheese for serving (optional — use a vegan cheese to maintain vegan-ness)
+- grated Parmesan cheese for serving (optional — use a vegan cheese if desired)

-- In a medium sized saucepan, add the lentils, carrots and water.
-Bring to a boil over high heat and reduce to a simmer, cover and cook for 20 minutes or until the carrots are fork tender and the lentils are cooked.
+- In a medium sized saucepan, stir together lentils, carrots and water or broth (if using water, add ½ teaspoon kosher salt).
+Bring to a boil over high heat and reduce to a simmer, cover, and cook for 20 minutes or until the carrots are fork tender and the lentils are cooked.

-- To a blender or food processor, add the can of tomatoes, sauteed vegetables and garlic, basil, oregano, red pepper flakes and spinach.
-Once the lentils have cooked, remove carrots and add them to the blender or food processor.
-Puree until smooth.
+- To a blender or food processor, add crushed tomatoes, tomato paste, sauteed vegetables (keep the pan – you’ll be using it again), basil, and oregano.
+Once the lentils have cooked, remove carrots and add them to the blender or food processor, as well.
+Puree/blend until smooth.

-- Meanwhile — cook your pasta as directed on the package.
-If needed, add some pasta water to thin out the sauce a bit.
+- Meanwhile, cook pasta as directed on the package.
+Before draining, reserve ½ cup pasta water to thin out the sauce, if necessary.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.